-Over the past decade we have experienced a boom in property investment.
-The increased demand for property had a knock on effect, resulting in more units available on the market at various price brackets.
+Over the past decade, we have experienced a boom in property investment.
+The increased demand for the property had a knock-on effect, resulting in more units available at various price brackets.
 Foreign interest and investment also increased during this time.

-Over the past 5 years we have seen the rental market flourish like never before, due to an influx of foreign people choosing to make Malta their home, and the effective marketing of Malta as a tourist destination.
-This has resulted in an unprecedented rise in short and long term rentals.
+Over the past 5 years, we have seen the rental market flourish like never before due to an influx of foreign people choosing to make Malta their home and the effective marketing of the island as a tourist destination.
+This has resulted in an unprecedented rise in short and long-term rentals.

 We have seen the impressive results of a national effort to bring investment to Malta.
-Certain industries, such as tech, iGaming, and aviation among others, have attracted foreign talent.
-These expat workers and their families make up a significant section of the long term rental market.
-They tend to prefer living around the Sliema, St Julian’s, and Gzira areas.
-As these expats can afford to pay more for their accommodation, many Maltese who relied on renting their homes felt squeezed out.
+Certain industries, such as tech, iGaming, and aviation, have attracted foreign talent.
+These expat workers and their families comprise a significant section of the long-term rental market.
+As these expats could afford to pay more for their accommodation, many Maltese who relied on renting their homes felt squeezed out.

-Now we are experiencing an unprecedented situation, the government has initiated regulation of the rental market.
-As from January 2020, short term rentals of 6 months, long term rentals of more than 6 months, and flatshare situations are regulated by the Private Residential Leases Act.
+Now we are experiencing an unprecedented situation; the government has initiated regulation of the rental market.
+As of January 2020, short-term rentals of 6 months, long-term rentals of more than 6 months, and flatshare situations are regulated by the Private Residential Leases Act.
 The main changes introduced by way of this act are that all lease contracts must be registered with the authority, lease terminations have stipulated minimum notice periods relative to tenant and landlord, and failure to comply carries a penalty fee.
-Property sales & commercial property remain unregulated.

-A new proposal will offer affordable rentals to low income earners through the construction of a 118 apartments in Fgura.
-These will benefit renters who were previously fell through the gap by not qualifying for social housing but not earning enough to afford the rent.
-This is a step in the right direction, however we predict that 118 units will not be enough.
+A new proposal will offer affordable rentals to low-income earners through the construction of 118 apartments in Fgura.
+These will benefit renters who previously fell through the gap by not qualifying for social housing but not earning enough to afford the rent.
+This is a step in the right direction.
+However, we predict that 118 units will not be enough.
 We hope that the project is a success and justifies further investment in similar endeavours.

 Due to recent political developments, we expect to see a slowdown in the property market – one which has already been predicted in the KPMG market report.
-What is uncertain is how far it will go and how long it will last.
-The local market is strong; we have yet to see how the foreign market will react.
+It is uncertain how far it will go and how long it will last.
+The local market is strong, and we have yet to see how the foreign market will react.
 However, we are not discouraged.
-As demonstrated from the economic crisis, Malta can weather a storm.
+As demonstrated by the economic crisis, Malta can weather the storm.

-We need to attract upmarket residential and commercial investment from overseas.
-We must be proactive to reach and sustain the specialised luxury market.
+We need to attract upmarket residential and commercial investment from overseas, and we must be proactive to reach and sustain the specialised luxury market.
 This is how we can undo the damage done to Product Malta.
 As a nation, we must unite and focus our efforts on rebuilding our brand and showing what makes our beautiful islands so special.

 This article appeared in The Accountant winter 2020 edition published by the Malta Institute of Accountants.